pjs0315/TriviaGame/README.md

 ##Prerequisites
   * Knowledge of [C#](https://msdn.microsoft.com/en-us/library/67ef8sbd.aspx)
   * Knowledge of [SQLite](https://www.sqlite.org) is a plus
-  * Use a version of Visual Studio that supports .Net 4.5 Framework
+  * Use a version of Visual Studio that supports .Net 4.5 Framework (currently doing research, may need to change this to 2.0)

 ##Installation
 If you don't have Visual Studio installed, then download the free version of visual studio [here](https://www.visualstudio.com/downloads/download-visual-studio-vs) and follow install directions.
 A microsoft account may be neccesary for set up after the installation has completed.